 In any case, I assume the police officer’s here now because the farmer’s have changed their minds about having me, but are too chicken to tell me themselves.
 So I’m even more surprised to learn that they called the police not to kick me out, but to simply run a background check on me to ensure I don’t have a criminal record. 😛 (Which…almost makes less sense?)

 The officer runs my ID, tells me “you don’t seem crazy,” and leaves me to my peace.
 (Perhaps, at that point, I should have opted to go on my own accord, but I was positive the elderly farmer’s weren’t a threat to my safety.
-That at most, I’d get another rude awakening in the night, this time telling me to go.
-And I decided I could live-and sleep- with that possibility.)
+That, at most, I’d get another rude awakening in the night, this time telling me to go.
+And I decided I could live-and sleep- with that possibility.
+Better than the alternative.)